|Place||Middle East: Ottoman Empire, Turkey, Dardanelles, Gallipoli, Kilid Bahr Area, Maidos|

 Turkish horseshoe : Chain Burnu, Gallipoli

-Tear drop shaped horse shoeplate.
-There are three holes on either side to attach the shoe to the horse's hoof with nails and a hole in the centre approximately 16 mm in diameter.
-The pointed rear (heel) end of the shoe is bent upwards.
-The horseshoe is rusted and corroded.
+Tear drop shaped horseshoe plate.
+The rounded front of the horseshoe has been crudely cut straight.
+There are three holes on either side near the front of the shoe to attach it to the horse's hoof with nails and a hole in the centre approximately 18 mm in diameter.
+The pointed rear end of the shoe is bent upwards.
+The horse shoe is rusted and corroded.
+One nail, with a flat squared head, is still held in the third nail hole on the right side of the shoe.
+The length of the nail is bent over in two areas.

 Turkish horse shoes found at a dump at Chain Burnu, near Maidos in January 1919 by members of the Australian War Records Section (AWRS).
 The small party of AWRS staff, led by Lieutenant William Hopkin James, worked on Gallipoli, taking photographs and collecting items for the national collection from December 1918 to March 1919.